 2. Funnel questions

-With this technique, you give those who feel frustrated or angry the chance to get it off their chest, before discussing and agreeing a solution.
+With this technique, you give those who feel frustrated or angry the chance to get it off their chest, before discussing and agreeing on a solution.
 It involves three stages:

 - Establish: Where general questions are asked to take the emotion out